kigero/rules_haxe/README.md

 # Bazel Extension for Haxe

 Contains Bazel rules for building and testing Haxe projects.
+This project is very much in progress and there's a good chance it won't work.

 Based on the simple Go example [here](https://github.com/jayconrod/rules_go_simple).